fstab50/branchdiff/README.md

 * * *
 <a name="redhat-distro-install"></a>
 ### Redhat, CentOS, Fedora, Amazon Linux
-The easiest way to install **buildpy** on redhat-based Linux distributions is via the developer-tools package repository:
+The easiest way to install **branchdiff** on redhat-based Linux distributions is via the developer-tools package repository:

 1. Download and install the repo definition file